 I am the founder of Windhorse Legal, PLLC, and I created this equine law website specifically to provide clients with legal services concerning horses and the horse industry.
 I have a unique combination of legal qualifications, work experience, and equine industry involvement as a horse professional.

-I graduated from Suffolk University School of Law in 1993, and from Boston College magna cum laude with a BA in Psychology in 1990.
+I graduated from Boston College magna cum laude with a BA in Psychology in 1990, and from Suffolk University School of Law in 1993.
 I have been a member of the Massachusetts bar since 1993.
 My legal experience includes litigation work as a staff attorney for the Boston Police Department’s Office of the Legal Advisor.
 During that time, I successfully argued a case before the Massachusetts Supreme Judicial Court.
 When I left the Department, Police Commissioner Paul F. Evans personally awarded me the Boston Police Department Distinguished Service Award.
 I also worked as a legal writer and editor at Quinlan Publishing, where I wrote “The Internal Affairs Handbook,” and at LexisNexis, which provides computer-assisted legal research.

 My professional horse experience began in 2001, managing an eventing barn office in Massachusetts.
 Later that same year, I relocated to the Western US and began developing a variety of programs involving horses through my work with the non-profit organization Tapestry Institute, of which I am currently President.
-My activities included: establishing equine educational programs funded by Pierce Brosnan and Dean Koontz, among others; organizing conferences with presenters such as Marj Kittredge, founder of the therapeutic riding movement; and developing a mindfulness-based horse workshop structured within Native worldview that was offered to adult survivors of childhood sexual abuse through the WINGS Foundation of Denver.
+My work with the Horse-Human Relationship Program has included establishing equine educational programs funded by Pierce Brosnan and Dean Koontz, among others; organizing conferences with presenters such as Marj Kittredge, founder of the therapeutic riding movement; and developing a mindfulness-based horse workshop structured within Native worldview that was offered to adult survivors of childhood sexual abuse through the WINGS Foundation of Denver.
 Starting in 2008, I offered riding instruction and horse training.
 I worked as a resident horse professional and conducted national seminars and clinics throughout the West.
-I gave talks and workshops at venues such as the Rocky Mountain Horse Expo, and I produced an instructional DVD for fearful riders.
+At Understanding the Horse, I have given talks at venues such as the Rocky Mountain Horse Expo, and I produced an instructional DVD for fearful riders.
+I currently conduct clinics for fearful riders and offer online coaching and webinars.

 I have owned and ridden horses for more then 40 years and currently own a number of horses I enjoy personally and use in educational programs and workshops.
 I have shown in dressage competitions and, as a child, in 4-H. I trained for five years with advanced-level eventing rider Adrienne Iorio in Millis, Massachusetts.
 I am a lifelong animal lover and have shared my life with dogs, rabbits, cats, birds, buffalo, and goats (dairy and fiber).
 I have worked in the horse rescue community and have been a wild Mustang advocate since 2001.
 I have gentled and trained wild Mustangs who continue to be a part of my life.
-Due to family health concerns, I live in Colorado.
-Living here gives me wonderful opportunities to spend time in and photograph nature and my horses.
+Due to family health problems, I cannot live in Massachusetts.
+I live in beautiful Northwestern Nebraska, and I love to photograph nature, hike, practice yoga and meditation, and of course, spend time with my horses.

-Contact me today to see how equine law can help you.
+Contact me today to see how equine law and equine business consulting can help you.